laef1/FortniteHax/README.md

 ---

+## Troubleshooting

+For detailed solutions, refer to the [Troubleshooting Guide](troubleshoot_fortnitehax.md).

+### Common Issues:
+- **Infinite Loading**: If stuck while loading a model, switch Execution Type and reboot.
+- **Erratic Mouse/Aimbot**: Adjust Mouse Sensitivity and Aim Strength as per the Troubleshooting Guide.

+---

 ## Disclaimer
 FortniteHax is intended for private use only.
 Unauthorized sharing or usage is prohibited.
 Use this software responsibly and at your own risk.